 Layer the Vegetables

-- Your layer's order is critical so your sandwich does not get soggy.
+- The way the vegetables are is critical so your sandwich does not get soggy.

 - Start with half the fresh spinach.
-You do not want cooked spinach (it will cook in the oven).
+You do not want to cook spinach (it will cook in the oven).

 - Put the spinach into the corners of the bread base, making a layer of spinach on the bottom.
 Push down to pack in.